adidude/adidude/README.md

 - 👋 Hi, I’m @adidude
 - 👀 I’m interested in ...Software Engineering
-- 🌱 I’m currently learning ...Typescript and DevOps practices
+- 🌱 I’m currently learning ...Typescript and Electronjs

 <!---
 adidude/adidude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.